MDL0015 - ORIGAMI - DECORATIVE DISH OR SPANISH BOX (FROM A SQUARE)

 Step 4

-Use the crease lines on your paper to fold all four corners in to meet at the center of the square.
+Make the blintz fold by using the method you prefer to fold all four corners in to meet at the center of the square.

-When pressed flat, you should end up with a square-shaped model.
+When pressed flat, you should end up with a smaller square-shaped model divided into 4 triangles.

 Make sure that, as far as possible, all outside corners are folded neatly at a 90 degree angle and that the crease lines all lie straight and meet precisely in the center of the square.